Message from DG

 Industry reputation is extremely important to CTPA and we provide information, briefings and factual information to the media, stakeholders and consumers to facilitate easy access to information about the safety of cosmetic and personal care products.
 Our consumer website, www.thefactsabout.co.uk, provides a wealth of scientific and factual information on the science behind cosmetics to provide reassurance to consumers that safety is the industry’s number one priority.
 Written in clear, factual manner, the website is simple to navigate and provides answers to commonly asked questions.

-The CTPA’s Board is made up of senior Directors of all sized member companies to ensure that the Association resources are utilised in the most cost-effective manner providing value for money in the current difficult economic climate.
+The CTPA’s Board is made up of senior Directors of all sized member companies to ensure that the Association resources are utilised in the most cost-effective manner providing value for money.
 With professional staff able to help members with individual confidential information, the CTPA is best placed to help give you a competitive edge.
 See the membership benefits and join us sections for further information and guidance.

 Dr Chris Flower